-- (1) Represents the expected future interest payments on our variable-rate Delayed Draw Term Loan based on the LIBOR rates that were in effect as of December 31, 2012. - (2) Presents the minimum rental payments required under various operating leases for office space and computer hardware.

-- (3) Presents the minimum rental payments required under various capital leases for computer hardware. - (4) Presents the maximum amounts that would be payable to our executive managing directors and the Ziffs under the tax receivable agreement assuming that we will have sufficient taxable income each year to fully realize the expected tax savings resulting from the purchase by the Och-Ziff Operating Group of Och-Ziff Operating Group A Units with proceeds from the 2007 Offerings, as well as subsequent exchanges as discussed above under the heading "-Liquidity and Capital Resources-Tax Receivable Agreement."
-In light of the numerous factors affecting our obligation to make such payments, the timing and amounts of any such actual payments may differ materially from those presented in the table above. - (5) As of December 31, 2012, we have paid \$4.0 million for an option to purchase a replacement for our corporate aircraft.
-We have the right to terminate the option any time prior to delivery of the aircraft, which is scheduled for 2015.
-If we terminate the option, we may be entitled to a refund of \$2.5 million of the \$4.0 million paid to date.
-Our corporate aircraft is used primarily for business purposes.
+- (1) Represents the expected future interest payments on our variable-rate Delayed Draw Term Loan based on the LIBOR rate in effect as of December 31, 2013. - (2) Presents the minimum rental payments required under various operating leases for office space and computer hardware. - (3) Presents the maximum amounts that would be payable to our executive managing directors and the Ziffs under the tax receivable agreement assuming that we will have sufficient taxable income each year to fully realize the expected tax savings resulting from the purchase by the Och-Ziff Operating Group of Och-Ziff Operating Group A Units with proceeds from the 2007 Offerings, as well as subsequent exchanges as discussed above under the heading "-Liquidity and Capital Resources-Tax Receivable Agreement."
+In light of the numerous factors affecting our obligation to make such payments, the timing and amounts of any such actual payments may differ materially from those presented in the table above. - (4) As of December 31, 2013, we have paid \$4.0 million for an option to purchase a replacement for our corporate aircraft.
+We have the right to terminate the option any time prior to delivery of the aircraft, which is scheduled for 2015. - (5) Represents the obligations of our consolidated CLOs, which have no recourse to the Och-Ziff Operating Group. - (6) Represents the expected future interest payments on the notes payable of our consolidated CLOs, assuming no prepayments will be made and debt will be held until its final stated maturity date.
+For notes with variable interest rates, the amounts presented are based on the LIBOR rate in effect as of December 31, 2013.